Valerie Smith (academic): Academic career

-Princeton University
+Princeton

 Smith returned to Princeton in 2001 as the Woodrow Wilson Professor of Literature and Professor of English and African American Studies.
 She was subsequently asked to serve as the director of the university’s Program in African American Studies, which, in 2006, became the Center for African American Studies (CAAS).
 During her tenure as CAAS director, Smith created a distinguished lecture series, a postdoctoral fellows program, and a distinguished visiting scholars program.
 She is credited with helping evolve the CAAS from an interdisciplinary program into a dynamic and top ranked center for teaching and research about race.
 In 2004, Smith delivered the keynote address for Princeton’s observance of Martin Luther King Jr. Day.

 In 2010, Smith was named Princeton's dean of the college, the University's undergraduate program.
 She assumed the position in July 2011.
 As dean, Smith oversaw all aspects of Princeton's undergraduate program, including the curriculum, academic advising, academic regulations, the offices of Admission and Undergraduate Financial Aid, the Residential Colleges, and more.
 Smith removed numerical targets for the university's grading policy, expanded socioeconomic diversity, created an international residential college exchange program, and created the Office of Undergraduate Research of Princeton University.

 On February 21, 2015, Swarthmore College announced that Smith was selected as the college's 15th president, effective July 1, 2015.
 She remained at Princeton until June of that year.